Umaaz/cometglue/README.md

 Your client bundles can then express a dependency on this type using SCR annotations, manual DS XML entries or by pulling the service themselves out of the service registry via the bundle context.

+Here's an example of SCR annotations used to express the dependency in an application bundle:

+      @Reference(cardinality = ReferenceCardinality.MANDATORY_UNARY)
+      private BayeuxServer bayeux;

 You can then register CometD services etc. using this reference.

 * When the Comet Glue bundle is deactivated, the servlet is stopped and removed.